vrypan/farcaster-brand/README.md

 Contents:
 - [icons](icons/): The Farcaster icon (rounded, square, transparent in black, white, and purple), in SVG and PNG.
-- [wordmarks](wordmarks/): The Farcaster wordmark (rounded, square, transparent in black, white, and purple), in SVG and PNG.
+- [wordmarks](wordmarks/): The Farcaster wordmark (square and transparent in black, white, and purple), in SVG and PNG.
 - [fonticon](fonticon/): A webfoot for the Farcaster icon.